chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Note:** Individual figures can alternatively be created by running the appropriate code found in each of the `Figures_*` directories.

-Figures for supplementary analyses where we include superettes in the low-access indicator are produced separately as described in Step 4.
+Figures for supplementary analyses where we include superettes in the low-access indicator are produced separately as described below.

 **Tables:** Generate tables using scripts within `Tables_*` directories, which create `.csv` or `.tex` files based on outputs from Steps 1-3.

-### Step 4: Supplementary Analyses with Superettes
+### Supplementary Analyses with Superettes

 For the supplementary analyses using the modified low-access indicator that includes superettes: